Catch Me if You Search: When Contextual Web Search Results Affect the Detection of Hallucinations: Results

 \subsection{Perceived Accuracy}

-RQ1 examined the effect of search condition (AI-led, termed as ‘static’ vs. participant-led or ‘dynamic’ vs. control) on participants' perceived accuracy of LLM-generated responses (genuine, minor hallucination, major hallucination).
-A significant main effect of search condition was observed, $F(2,557)=7.351, p<.001$.
-Pairwise comparisons indicated that perceived accuracy followed the pattern, control (3.55) $>$ dynamic (3.40) $>$ static (3.34), with significant differences between the control-static and control-dynamic conditions ($p<.05$).
-Similarly, we observed a significant main effect of hallucination level, $F (2, 1114) = 408.577, p<.001$.
-Pairwise comparisons revealed that participants rated genuine content (4.03) to be more accurate, followed by minor (3.49) and major (2.78) hallucinations.
-All pairwise comparisons were significant.
+RQ1 concerned the effects of search condition (static vs. dynamic vs. control) on participants’ perceived accuracy of LLM-generated responses (genuine content, minor hallucination, major hallucination).
+A significant main effect of search condition was observed, {$F (2, 556) =$ $7.204$, $p <.001$, but this effect was qualified by a significant interaction with hallucination level, $F (4, 1114) = 7.337, p < .001$ (see Figure \ref{fig: pa_confidence}).

-We obtained a significant interaction effect for hallucination level and search condition, $F (4, 1114) =7.337, p < .001$ (see Figure \ref{fig: pa_confidence} (a)).
-We conducted a post-hoc analysis to examine this interaction, fitting separate linear models for different degrees of hallucinations \footnote{$F_{genuine}(2, 557)=3.960, p<.05$, $F_{minor}(2, 557)=7.364, p<.001$, $F_{major}(2, 557)=8.873, p<.001$} and conducting pairwise comparisons.
-For genuine content, perceived accuracy in the dynamic condition (4.16) was significantly higher than control (3.98) or static (3.99) conditions.
-For minor hallucinations, perceived accuracy in the static (3.37) and dynamic (3.42) conditions were significantly lower than control (3.66).
-Similarly, for major hallucinations, the perceived accuracy ratings in the static (2.65) and dynamic (2.63) conditions were significantly less than control (3.01).
-In addition, we fitted separate linear models for each search condition \footnote{$F_{control}(2, 570)=79.733, p<.001$, $F_{static}(2, 573)=130.99, p<.001$, $F_{dynamic}(2, 528)=112.8, p<.001$} and observed that, pairwise comparisons between different hallucination levels were statistically significant ($p <.05$) across all search conditions.
+Decomposition of the interaction showed that for genuine content, perceived accuracy was higher in the dynamic condition compared to the control ($p = .036$) or static ($p = .045$) conditions, with no significant difference between the latter two ($p = .99$), $F (2, 556) = 3.953, p = .020$ (see Table \ref{tab: descriptive}).
+By contrast, for minor hallucinations, perceived accuracy was significantly lower in the static ($p = 0.001$) and dynamic ($p = .016$) conditions than the control condition, but the two search conditions were not significantly different from each other ($p = .99$), $F (2, 556) =$ $7.350$, $p < .001$.
+Similarly, for major hallucinations, the perceived accuracy ratings in the static ($p = .001$) and dynamic ($p = .001$) conditions were significantly lower than the control group, with no significant difference between them ($p = .99$), $F (2, 556) =$ $8.936$, $p < .001$.